Subatomic particle: By mass

-In special relativity, the energy of a particle at rest equals its mass times the speed of light squared, E = mc2.
+In special relativity, the energy of a particle at rest equals its mass times the speed of light squared, E = mc 2.
 That is, mass can be expressed in terms of energy and vice versa.
 If a particle has a frame of reference in which it lies at rest, then it has a positive rest mass and is referred to as massive.

 All composite particles are massive.
 Baryons (meaning "heavy") tend to have greater mass than mesons (meaning "intermediate"), which in turn tend to be heavier than leptons (meaning "lightweight"), but the heaviest lepton (the tau particle) is heavier than the two lightest flavours of baryons (nucleons).
 It is also certain that any particle with an electric charge is massive.

 When originally defined in the 1950s, the terms baryons, mesons and leptons referred to masses; however, after the quark model became accepted in the 1970s, it was recognised that baryons are composites of three quarks, mesons are composites of one quark and one antiquark, while leptons are elementary and are defined as the elementary fermions with no color charge.

 All massless particles (particles whose invariant mass is zero) are elementary.
 These include the photon and gluon, although the latter cannot be isolated.

 By decay

 Most subatomic particles are not stable.
 All leptons, as well as baryons decay by either the strong force or weak force (except for the proton).
 Protons are not known to decay, although whether they are "truly" stable is unknown, as some very important Grand Unified Theories (GUTs) actually require it.
 The μ and τ muons, as well as their antiparticles, decay by the weak force.
 Neutrinos (and antineutrinos) do not decay, but a related phenomenon of neutrino oscillations is thought to exist even in vacuums.
 The electron and its antiparticle, the positron, are theoretically stable due to charge conservation unless a lighter particle having magnitude of electric charge ≤ e exists (which is unlikely).
 Its charge is not shown yet.